mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/adding_vector_data.md

 ### Breaking it Down

 First up, let's look at the <a href= "https://developer.apple.com/LIBRARY/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html" target="_blank">dispatch_async()</a> call.
 That's an asychronous request to run a block of code in another thread.
+The Swift equivalent is the queue.async call.

 WhirlyGlobe-Maply is very thread safe and very threaded.
 For the user, this means you can call all the add methods from other threads and you probably should.
 Whenever you've got a bunch of work to do, like loading all these files, do it on another thread.